geky/ramrsbd/README.md

          '----'----'----'----'   Expected: 1 1 0 0 1 1 1 1
 ```

+---

 </details>

+#### bm-lfsr-solver.py

-In case you want to play around with it, I've ported this algorithm to
+In case you want to play around with this algorithm more (and for my own
+experiments), I've ported this LFSR solver to Python in
-python in [bm-lfsr-solver.py][bm-lfsr-solver.py].
-Feel free to try your
+[bm-lfsr-solver.py][bm-lfsr-solver.py].
+Feel free to try your own binary
-own binary sequences to get a feel for the algorithm:
+sequences:

 ``` bash
 $ ./bm-lfsr-solver.py 1 1 0 0 1 1 1 1